 What is unsupervised learning?

-Unsupervised Learning (see wikipedia) is used when no historical data is available that involves past faulty behaviour and/or ageing progression.
-Therefore, Unsupervised Learning is mandatory to design data-based alarm system and ageing monitoring algorithms in the majority of industrial situations.
+Unsupervised Learning is used when no historical data is available that involves past faulty behavior and/or aging progression.
+Therefore, Unsupervised Learning is mandatory to design data-based alarm system and aging monitoring algorithms in the majority of industrial situations.
 This is at least true in the current state of data availability and labelling.

 As it is always the case in Machine Learning (ML)-based learning, the main questions are: